-Jenny Morris, a homeschooling mom, has created a wonderful website at Faith & Good Works that has many free, short-term unit studies.
+Jenny Morris, a homeschooling mom, has created a wonderful website, Faith & Good Works, that has many free, short-term unit studies.
 Most of them are geared toward pre-kindergarten through about third grade, although some will be useful with older students.

 These are topical unit studies that cover just one or a few subject areas rather than your core curriculum.
-You will probably have your core math and language arts curricula, and these unit studies can be used as supplements covering science and social studies topics that need not be learned sequentially.
+You will probably have your core math and language arts curricula, and these unit studies can be used as supplements to help cover science and social studies topics that need not be learned sequentially.

-Some of the unit studies she has created are:
+Some of the unit studies she has created are titled:

 - From Seed to Plant Life Cycle